Instruction for HPC setup in Göttingen

 module load ngsolve/mpi

-Now, you are able to load the desired package and can continue reading how to set up a run on the HPC batch system slurm.
+Now, you are able to load the desired package and can continue reading how to set up a run on the HPC batch system slurm

 Installation on the GWDG HPC cluster

-In this section we explain installation and setup of numerical software, especially NGSolve on the GWDG HPC cluster, see also [1,2,3,4] for some general information from the GWDG on the use of the cluster.
-See also below.
+on the GWDG HPC cluster, see also [1,2,3,4] for some general information from the GWDG on the use of the cluster.

 Before you ask 2: These instructions still miss a few points:

-1. Compared to the instructions below using an installation from source, somewhat simpler setups using singularity or docker images or the conda installer would be possible.
+installer would be possible.
 We may add corresponding instruction in the future.
-Note that the provided environment modules already offer a convenient way to use some standard packages without the need for a manual installation.
+Note that the provided environment modules already offer a convenient way to use some standard packages without the need for a manual installation. - The following instruction do not explain how to setup

 Why building from source?